siahsiahy/dp_sgd_blog/_posts/2025-10-26-distill-dp.md

 Think of it as a super-smart privacy tracker that knows exactly how much of your privacy budget is being used during training.
 It’s way more accurate than traditional methods, and it gives us tight control over how noisy we need to be.

 > **Privacy doesn’t have to come at the cost of usefulness.**
-> With the right tools (👋 hello, moments accountant) and some clever training tricks, we can get the best of both worlds: solid performance and user privacy.
+> With the right tools and some clever training tricks, we can get the best of both worlds: solid performance and user privacy.

 ---